-This Knowledge Base article explains how to manage the password for your OpenPGP key.
+This article explains how to manage the password for your OpenPGP key.

 There are options to store or cache your password.
-Open macOS System Preferences > GPG Suite, this may still be using the old name with your installation 'GPGPreferences'.
+Open macOS System Preferences > GPG Suite.

 When you store a password in macOS keychain, pinentry, the program used to ask for your password, will never again ask for that password. macOS will remember this password and automatically use it when needed.
 That means you will no longer see the pinentry dialog querying for your password.
 The password is protected with your macOS user password.
 To see stored OpenPGP passwords in macOS Keychain Access: